apigear-io/apigear-docs/docs/guide/intro.md

 ## Define API

-As with every _API first approach_ you start at defining your [ObjectAPI module](/docs/objectapi/modules).
+As with every _API first approach_ you start at defining your [ObjectAPI module](/docs/advanced/objectapi/modules).
+This can be done using the [ApiGear Studio](/docs/studio/intro) or the [ApiGear CLI](/docs/cli/intro).
+An API module is a simple document following the ObjectAP specification.
-The easiest way to do this in a team is to use our online collaboration suite as described in [Start -> modules](/docs/guide) section.

 ## Create SDK

 Once you have created one or several API modules you are set to create your first SDK.
-Therefore you choose one of our expert engineered [SDK templates](/docs/sdks) and a SDK runner for your project.
+Therefore you choose one of our expert engineered [SDK templates](/docs/sdk) and a SDK runner for your project.

 The SDK runner will create a _.zip_ file for you to download.